-The ethno jazz project Jazzanitza blends contemporary jazz with elements of Bulgarian and Balkan instrumental folk music.
-The musicians who gravitate around the band are among the first who received their jazz education abroad after the fall of communism (1989) and had the opportunity to incorporate the jazz language into their individual projects: Dimitar Liolev, Vladimir Karparov, Ludmil Krumov, Dimitar Bodurov, Zhivko Vassilev and Borislav Petrov are among the leading voices on the present day Bulgarian ethno jazz scene.
+The ethno jazz band Jazzanitza blends contemporary jazz with elements of Bulgarian and Balkan instrumental folk music.
+The musicians who gravitate around the band are among the first who received their jazz education abroad after the fall of communism (1989) and had the opportunity to incorporate the jazz language into their individual projects: Dimitar Liolev, Ludmil Krumov, Boris Taslev and Borislav Petrov are among the leading voices on the present day Bulgarian ethno jazz scene.

 The album Jazzanitza was composed by drummer and aspiring ethnomusicologist Borislav Petrov.
 The music combines the stylistic features of recent jazz styles and carefully weaves them together with elements of traditional Balkan music, such as Bulgarian asymmetric dance rhythms, ornamented melodies and folkloric sensibility.
 Jazzanitza follows in the footsteps of the giants of Bulgarian instrumental folk and jazz music: Ivo Papasov, Peter Ralchev, Milcho Leviev, Theodosii Spassov, Antoni Donchev, and many more.
 Their work in the past 40 years has shown that East European folk and Western jazz can blend into vigorous, lively music that thumps with the hearty rhythms of the Balkans.